populationgenetics/exercises/HWexercise/HW.md

     frequencies of heterozygotes.\]

-5)  What could have caused the differences in HW proportions between the groups?
+5)  What could have caused the differences in HW proportions between the groups? (if you do not know, then just move to the next question)

-6)  What is happening among the seedling stage and the adult life stage?
+6)  What is happening among the seedling stage and the adult life stage? (if you do not know, then just move to the next exercise)

 <!---**Note 1:** It is advisable to do the calculations by hand to get used to it.
 You